Expungements

 Are You Eligible For An Expungement?

-In the past decade, more and more states are making expungement an accessible option for people with criminal history.
-This has made access to housing, work and other services much easier for many people, especially those with a limited criminal record.
-Do you or a loved one have a criminal record Oklahoma or Texas?
+In the past decade, more and more states have made expungements an accessible option for people with criminal history.
+This has made access to housing, work, and other services much easier for many people, especially those with a limited criminal record.
+Do you or a loved one have a criminal record in Oklahoma or Texas?
 Expungement may be a good option for you.

-Filing for expungement requires extensive paperwork and legal notice.
-While you can choose to petition for your expungement on your own, it is highly advisable that you hire an attorney.
-The state can file an objection with the court about your expungement request.
-A lawyer can also help you navigate the legal system and help you account for all eligible expungements.
+Filing for expungement in both states requires extensive paperwork and legal notice.
+While you can petition for expungement on your own, hiring an attorney is highly advisable.
+The state may file an objection to your expungement request, and an experienced lawyer can help you navigate the legal system, account for all eligible records, and advocate for your case.

 Hiring An Attorney To Represent You Is A Good Start